Corynebacterium striatum: Disease

-Infection with Corynebacterium striatum was initially thought to occur through self-infection, transmitting the bacteria from a site where it persists as commensal and then allowing it to colonise in a situation as a pathogen.
-It is now understood that it can be transmitted person to person, particularly in a hospital setting.
+Infection with Corynebacterium striatum was initially thought to occur through self-infection, transmitting the bacteria from a site where it persists as commensal and then allowing it to colonise as a pathogen.
+It is now understood that it can be transmitted from person to person, particularly in a hospital setting.

-While Corynebacterium infections are not common, when they have been observed it is in individuals with prosthetic devices or those who are immunosuppressed.
-When detected under these conditions it is considered a true pathogen.
+While Corynebacterium infections are not common, they have been observed in individuals with prosthetic devices or those who are immunosuppressed.
+When detected under these conditions, it is considered a true pathogen.
 Non-diphtheria Corynebacterium types are also being recognised for their impact on those suffering from long term respiratory disease.